ijakab/luka/README.md

 {
   "data": [
     {
-      "whatever": "Data is always present, and it's always an array.
-Even when returning single item."
+      "whatever": "Data is always present.
+It can be array or single item."
     }
   ],
   "message": "I'm always here and I'm always string"